affinda/affinda-typescript/docs/interfaces/ResumeData.md

 • `Optional` **rawText**: `string`

-All of the raw text of the parsed resume, example is shortened for readiblity
+All of the raw text of the parsed resume, example is shortened for readability

 ___